 Listen to plumbing podcasts for tips and inspiration.

 Read books on how to grow a plumbing business.

-Tommy Mello, The Home Service Expert, says he wished someone had told him about finding a mentor and emulating their best business practices when he started his own garage-door business 15 years ago.
+Tommy Mello, The Home Service Expert, says he wished someone had told him about finding a mentor and emulating their best business practices when he started his own garage-door business over 15 years ago.

 “You’ve got to act like the business you want to become, and I didn’t know that back then,” says Mello, owner of A1 Garage Door Service, which topped $30 million in revenue last year.

 “If I would have listened to a mentor tell me, ‘This is why you shouldn’t do this,’ or ‘This is why you should,’ it would have definitely fast-forwarded the business.”

 Find a role model who’s doing what you want to do.
 Shadow them on the job.
 Ask tons of questions.
 Then go find 10 more mentors, Mello advises, and do it all over again.